-(8) Allow a decrease in the minimum lot area, frontage, depth, shape, and buildable area.
+(8) Allow a decrease in the minimum lot area, frontage, depth, shape, and buildable area, including those regulated by contextual lot characteristics.

 DIVISION 7.
 SPECIAL ADMINISTRATIVE PERMITS

 The community development director is authorized to approve the following as special administrative permits in accordance with the procedures of this division: